College of Graduate Studies

 From the Interim Dean

 Together with the participating faculty and current students, I welcome you to the College of Graduate Studies First Year Curriculum.

-The curriculum, now in its twelfth year, was designed by the faculty, is comprehensive, current, exciting and provides many novel educational experiences.
-The faculty have spent countless hours working to make this an outstanding and challenging curriculum.
-Their efforts are clearly evident as one reads the course schedule, syllabi and novel features that have been incorporated into this curriculum.
-As a student you will interact formally and informally with the faculty who are teaching this course.
-Our more senior students will also be involved in teaching various parts of the curriculum.
-This important educational experience for our senior students will also allow first year students to meet their senior peers.
+The FYC curriculum, now in its thirteenth year, is comprehensive, challenging, and provides many novel educational and research experiences.
+As a student you will interact formally and informally with the faculty, postdoctoral fellows, and senior students who are involved in the classroom and laboratories.
 Our curriculum also prepares you to be successful for competitive extramural fellowships and scholarships via our Essentials of Scientific Practices and Responsible Conduct of Research courses.
-You will also learn about translational research through the Unanswered Questions in the Biomedical Sciences Seminar series.
+You will also learn about translational research through the Important Unanswered Questions in the Biomedical Sciences Seminar series.

-By virtue of the fact that science is dynamic and constantly changing, the First Year Curriculum is responsive through yearly upgrades to the latest important new discoveries.
-Changes are dictated by at least two major criteria; 1) are the topics being well presented?
+The FYC is responsive through yearly upgrades reflecting important new discoveries.
+Changes are dictated by at least two major criteria: 1) are the topics being well presented?
 2) what is the latest cutting-edge science?
-Thus, a critical aspect of the curriculum will be your evaluation of the course content and its presentation by the faculty.
+Thus, a critical aspect of the curriculum is your evaluation of the course content and its presentation by the faculty.
 You have two avenues to provide input: formal evaluations and comments forwarded to your FYC Steering Committee representatives.
-Thus, we ask you to always fill out the E*value evaluations for the Foundations of Biomedical Sciences courses and online evaluations for each of your lab rotations.
-The results of these evaluations are used to improve the course and also choose the finalists for the Outstanding Teacher of the Year Award.
-As a result of the constant reevaluation of the curriculum, and an all-day faculty retreat last year, the entire structure of the curriculum has been improved and streamlined.
+Thus, we ask you to complete E*value evaluations for the Foundations of Biomedical Sciences courses and online evaluations for each of your lab rotations.
+The results of these evaluations are used to improve the curriculum and also to select the finalists for the Outstanding Teacher of the Year Award.
+As a result of the constant re-evaluation of the curriculum and an all-day FYC Steering Committee retreat last year, the entire structure of the curriculum has been improved and streamlined.